View this property at:

 Are you ready to rent, with your entire group on board?
 Click the “Request to Rent” button on this page.

 Now, please read on to learn about our home!

 Oceanfront?
 Yes, and exactly as it should be — with million-dollar vistas!
-Savor your morning coffee in a rocking chair on the upper outdoor space —just steps from the kitchen — while you watch the children play in the surf or the dolphins frolic in the waves.
-Go back out at dusk to adore the sunset and gentle evening winds as you have supper around the picnic table, then watch the moon rise as you linger over dessert.
+Savor your morning coffee while looking out at the sea from a rocking chair on the upper outdoor space.
+Go back out at dusk to appreciate the sunset and gentle evening winds as you have supper around the picnic table, then watch the moon rise as you linger over dessert.

-If rain showers blow through, take that rent upstairs and curl up on one of the daybeds in the Crow's Nest, or just savor the oceanfront view that goes on forever.
-Or, if you're feeling more active, push back the three appreciate seats that cluster around the big-screen TV and turn on our yoga DVD for your own private yoga class.
+If rain showers blow through, take that rent upstairs and curl up on one of the daybeds in the Crow's Nest, or just adore the oceanfront view that goes on forever.
+Or, if you're feeling more active, push back the three adore seats that cluster around the big-screen TV and turn on our yoga DVD for your own private yoga class.

 At nighttime, walk out your own private walkway to the dune outdoor space and practice identifying the constellations (there's a great app for your iPhone or iPad to help you).
 Or, walk just 8/10 of a mile down the beach to Bogue Inlet Pier and see what fish are biting.
 Or, push back the furnishings like we do, and play some dance tunes through the iPod dock or by using one of the DVD players for your CDs.
 For a quieter time, adore our selection of puzzles and board games.